harryjcpy/react-calculator/README.md

 - **Basic Arithmetic Operations**: Perform addition, subtraction, multiplication, and division.
 - **Keyboard Input Support**: Use your keyboard to enter numbers and perform calculations.
 - **Responsive Design**: The calculator is fully responsive and works on all screen sizes.
-- **Easter Egg Animation**: When the result is "7", a special "Thala" animation is triggered on the screen.
+- **Special Surprise**: There's a hidden feature for users to discover if they're real Dhoni fans.
+(Hint: Perform a calculation and see what happens when the result is just right!)

+## Demo
+You can view a live demo of the project [here](https://main--frabjous-marigold-7a8a8e.netlify.app/).

 ## Installation